 The Council has defined cash to include cash on hand and demand deposits.

-Investments are stated at fair value and are comprised of money market mutual funds, U.S. Treasury securities, and Agency securities.
+Investments are stated at fair value and are comprised of money market mutual funds and Agency securities.
 Investment income is stated net of amortization of municipal bond premiums and discounts.

 G. Receivables